 - Safety: Wearing helmets when biking.

-Examples In Healthcare
+Examples in Healthcare

 Healthcare offers clear examples of prevention.
 Vaccines are a classic case.
 They prepare the body to fight against diseases.
 This keeps illnesses away before they attack.